videoprocessing/videoprocessing.github.io/Benchmarks/_posts/2021-03-05-deinterlacer.md

     *   **Check the performance** of your deinterlacing method on the complex cases

-To submit deinterlacing method, please, follow 3 simple steps in the the [Deinterlacer Submission](#participate) section
+To submit deinterlacing method, please, follow 3 simple steps in the [Deinterlacer Submission](#participate) section

 We appreciate new ideas.
 Please, write us an e-mail to <deinterlacer-benchmark@videoprocessing.ai>